Renee Little, R.D.

 One of the fist things I do with client's is to make sure that food intake is adequate.
 This includes eating enough food and eating often enough to meet basic nutrition needs.
 The reason that I start with this is because hunger can interfere with making peace with food and interrupt building trust with forbidden foods.

-Usually at the same time I'm providing guidance on eating adequate amounts of food I am also starting to create a list of foods that are restricted or forbidden.
-This might include foods which are avoided when shopping or are purchased very rarely because of the fear of loss of control.
-It can also include foods which may be in the house often but are actively avoided because of fear of weight gain.
+Usually at the same time I'm providing guidance on eating adequate amounts of food I am also starting to create a mental list of foods which my client restricts, avoids or says they are not able to keep in the house.
+If you'd like to do this as well, consider foods you avoid when grocery shopping or are purchased very rarely because of the fear of loss of control.
+It can also include foods which you may keep in the house often but are strictly avoided because of fear of weight gain.

 3. Challenging restricted foods

 The third step is challenging those foods.
 Some foods may feel more feared and some less.
-As an example some individuals are restricting chips, ice cream , Jujubes , chocolate , pizza and pasta.
-They may fear ice cream the most and be pretty ok with having chocolate.
-We may then start to challenge chocolate if there is a lot of hesitation or uncertainty.
-The individual will pick one forbidden food and starting to introduce that foods into the regular meals and snacks in a way which is transparent to others in the home/ family.
-As trust increases, food which are more feared can be incorporated.
+As an example an individual may restrict chips, ice cream , Jujubes , chocolate , pizza and pasta.
+They may fear ice cream the most and be pretty ok with having chocolate (especially dark chocolate).
+We may then start to challenge chocolate and add it to their day to day food choices more often.
+As trust increases with the first food, then foods which are more feared can be incorporated more often as well.

 4. Support for emotions and thoughts